Abdelrahman995/dataEngineering_nanoDegree/data_engineer_capstone/README.md

  * The data was increased by 100x: the processing is using pyspark so we can increase number of nodes (instances) which by means scalling the cluster up.
  * The data populates a dashboard that must be updated on a daily basis by 7am every day: Using apache Airflow to do the ETL pipelines then we can create a views so it could be auto refreshed on the tables on RedShift
  * The database needed to be accessed by 100+ people: by using scalable datawarehouse like Redshift so we can scale and serve more clients.
+* As we see from the plot chart that those are top 10 product categories prices in The Ecommerce Olise store, more queries and analytic team could use the data and model for doing better analysis.